St. Joseph River (Lake Michigan): Description of the watershed

-There are 190 dams in the St. Joseph River watershed, and 17 on the river mainstem.
+There are 190 dams in the Saint Joseph River watershed, and 17 on the river mainstem.
 Most of these dams block fish passage, although fish ladders constructed on the lower dams allow salmonine passage as far as the Twin Branch Dam in Mishawaka, Indiana.
 But, the fish ladders are not adequate for many native species, such as sturgeon, and the dams tend to be built on the higher gradient portions of the river, which are the most critical river habitats for fish spawning.